Diagnosed with Medulloblastoma?

 Not only is this an indication of expertise in medulloblastoma, but it will link you to the leading institutions with medulloblastoma protocols.

 It is important to receive care at a hospital that regularly treats medulloblastoma patients.
-Medulloblastoma acts very differently than other tumors and that expertise can greatly improve the quality of life and care for your child.
+Medulloblastoma acts very differently than other tumors and that expertise can greatly improve the quality of life and care for you or your child.

 2. Ask for a Second Opinion